GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

     It may also lead to errors in the calculated [Music score](overview.md/#music-score), e.g. when accounting for handstroke and backstroke wraps, or when using a half-muffled music scheme (see [Music schemes](../advanced/music_schemes.md) for more on this).

 ## Extents
+This field is used to signal to Complib the number of complete and partial extents the composition contains.
+If this field is left blank, Complib will infer the number of extents from the composition's [Title](#title) and [Stage](#stage) if it can.
+Otherwise, it will default to a value of 1.

+Complib uses the Extents value to determine how many times the composition is expected to return to rounds.
+If the Extents value is too small, there may sections of the composition which are ignored because the composition comes round before that point is reached.

 ## Default calls
 This field is a dropdown menu, from which you can select a default call type for the composition.
 This will determine the way that standard call symbols such as `-` and `s` are interpreted in the composition's [calling](adding_compositions_tabs_calling.md).
 It will also determine the default behaviour of entries in the [Calls tab](adding_compositions_tabs_calls.md).